I was watching a video the other day and it mentioned how psychopaths are so common in our world.

-This will be the only point that is obvious.
-But I know that not everyone will follow through with this tip.
+This will be the only obvious point.
+But I know not everyone will listen.

-The best thing to do is walk away and figure out how to never see this person again.
-Because these people are the most toxic of people.
+The best thing to do is walk away and never see this person again.
+Because these people are the most toxic.

 (Things are always uglier behind closed doors.)

 Not to mention arguing with anyone, much less the crazies, is a fruitless endeavor.
 Save yourself the trouble and never assume that this person is your problem to handle.

 That being said, I've found myself in arguments with these types of people more than I should.
 Intentionally and unintentionally.

 This is difficult because they fight hard to control the conversation.

 In my experience, it's fine to let them talk.
 But listen very closely to what they say.